pryv/dev-site/source/guides/custom-auth.md

 - 5.5 It compares the retrieved Access `id` with the one that was saved in the `clientData` field under `"id": "alices-verification-abc"`.
 If it matches, it allows permission to the data, otherwise it refuses it.

-### Custom Auth Step features
+## Custom Auth Step features

-The implementation of the custom auth step requires the creation of different accesses and the function of authentication itself, that you can customize according to your needs using its `context`.
+The implementation of the custom auth step requires the creation of different accesses and the function of authentication itself, that you can customize according to your needs using its `context` argument.

-#### Accesses
+### Accesses

 As explained in the example below, granting access to a third party and verifying the accessor's identity implies the creation of two distinct accesses:
 - the access to Bob's data, defined by Bob